• diagnosis of CVST is often difficult in the early stages; the temporal course and clinical symptoms are variable and often nonspecific

 • after applying the contrast agent, the venous system is completely visualized within 7-8 seconds

-• in thrombosis, the filling of the veins is delayed or absent
+• in cases of thrombosis, the filling of the veins is delayed or absent

 • currently, MRV and CTV dominate the diagnostic workup, and DSA is reserved for interventional procedures when conservative therapy fails